marcodallapria/PDfiltering/README.md

 ## Quick reproduction

-For a quick run that regenerates the manuscript figures from cached intermediate outputs whenever available, start an R session in the `Code` directory and run:
+For a quick run that regenerates the manuscript figures from cached intermediate outputs whenever available, start an R session in the repository root directory and run:

 ```r
 source("run_quick.R")